AudreyGermain/Game-Recommendation-System/README.md

 ```
 ![image alt ><](plots/EM_SingleAnalysis_new.png?raw=true)

 As we can see in the plot above for 'The Fallout 4', the EM algorithm does a great job finding groups (5) of people with similar gaming habits and that would potentially rate a game in a similar way.
 We can see few users played 'The Fallout 4' game for very few hours.
 It's possible some of these users lost their interest into the game shortly after starting playing it.
 The distribution is denser for groups 3 and 4.
 This shows that the majority of users are interested in this game.
+So the game like this would be highly rated.

 ##### User-Game Matrix Creation <a name="c_2"></a>